-- Manage your withdrawals: In order to stay within the tax rate of higher brackets make sure you plan your withdrawals.
-Consider spreading out big withdrawals across several years for maximum effectiveness.
+- Manage your withdrawals: In order to stay within an upper tax bracket be sure to plan your withdrawals carefully.
+Think about spreading the withdrawals in a number of years for the best results.

 - Consider qualified charitable distributions (QCDs): If you are at least 72 years old, QCDs () provide a way for donations from your IRA directly to qualifying charities without impacting taxable income and your RMD requirement for the year.

 - Utilize the Net Unrealized Appreciation (NUA) Strategy: If you hold company stock in a retirement account, using NUA (2) could prove advantageous.
 NUA refers to any increase in value between when it was originally acquired and when distributed – in this strategy ordinary income tax applies on original cost when purchased but when sold it’s subject only to lower long-term capital gains rates when sold off.